mitmedialab/medrec/README.md

 ## For Development
 #### 1. Setup a PoA blockchain

-Use Goethereum to setup a proof of authority blockchain
+Refer to [this guide](https://hackernoon.com/setup-your-own-private-proof-of-authority-ethereum-network-with-geth-9a0a3750cda8) to setup a proof of authority blockchain with go-ethereum as its backend.
+Change the RPC port in the above tutorial to `8545` while starting `geth`.

 ##### 2. Connect to the blockchain

 MedRec has to be modified to connect to the provider nodes of this blockchain.
-Edit the medrec-genesis.json and startGeth.js in GolangJSHelpers/ so that the parameters match with your network.
+Edit medrec-genesis.json and startGeth.js in `GolangJSHelpers/` to match with your genesis and chain parameters of your PoA blockchain.

 #### 3. Install Go and golang libraries

-Install Go: https://github.com/golang/go or `brew install go`
+Install Go: https://github.com/golang/go or `brew install go` if you're on macOS

-and run:
+`cd` into your `GOPATH` and run
 ```
-$ go get
+$ go get -v ./...
 ```

 #### 4. Install NPM